aws-samples/aws-emr-utilities/utilities/emr-on-eks-remote-shuffle-service/README.md

 ### 1. Install Celeborn server on EKS

 #### Build docker images
-This is an optional step.
 For the best practice in security, it's recommended to build your own images and publish them to your own container repository.

 <details>
 <summary>OPTIONAL: Build your own docker images</summary>